-The use of 'reasonable force' will always be used as a last resort by staff.
+The use of any restraint or positive handling techniques will always be used as a last resort by staff.
+Further guidance can be found in our Positive-Handling-Policy.pdf

 14. The Right to Search Students

 What constitutes a search at English Martyrs?